-In 1995, the drop in deposition rates appeared to have come to a halt for most metals, but the last three surveys have shown a continued reduction for most metals.
+In 1995, the drop in deposition rates appeared to have come to a halt for most metals, but the last four surveys have shown a continued slight reduction of lead and vanadium.

 Due to a reduction in long-range input, Norwegian sources subsequently mean more for the deposition of heavy metals locally in Norway.

 For example, heavy metals such as chromium, nickel, copper, arsenic and antimony have had a smaller decline in the area around the Oslo Fjord than in the southernmost parts of Norway.
 This may indicate that activities in densely populated areas contribute to local emissions of these metals.

 Surveys of some industrial sites in Norway show elevated concentrations of heavy metals in their surroundings.
 For example, deposition of metals is considerably elevated around Mo i Rana in Nordland.
 Other towns where deposition of pollutants from local sources has been registered are Odda, Årdal and Kristiansand.
 Chromium, copper and nickel deposition, and to some extent iron and mercury deposition, originates mainly from local point sources.

 Smelters on the Kola Peninsula are still responsible for substantial deposition of nickel and copper in eastern parts of Finnmark, and in addition to smaller amounts of arsenic and cobalt.